San Fernando Cathedral (Pampanga): 20th century

-The church was destroyed by fire again in 1939, and restored by Pampango Architect Fernando H. Ocampo in 1948.
+The church was destroyed by fire again in 1939, and restored by Kapampangan architect Fernando H. Ocampo in 1948.

 In 1948 the church was elevated to Cathedral when it became the seat of the Diocese of San Fernando, canonically created by Pope Pius XII.

 In 1975, the diocese was elevated by Pope Paul VI, to Archdiocese of San Fernando.
 Its first bishop was Monsignor Cesar Ma.
 Guerrero, D.D.
 He was followed by the Most Reverend Emilio A. Cinense, D.D., who became its first archbishop.
 He was succeeded by the Most Reverend Oscar V. Cruz, D.D. in 1978.
 The third archbishop of San Fernando is the Most Reverend Paciano B. Aniceto, D.D.
 Pamp, and the current is Most Rev. Florentino Lavarias, D.D.